Famingzhao/NEPAL/README.md

 # NEPAL

-The goal of NEPAL is to calculate NE (neuroendocrine) risk score from mouse or human bulk transcriptomic or single-cell RNA-seq (scRNA-seq) data for prostate cancer (PCa).
+NEPAL is to calculate NE (neuroendocrine) risk score from  bulk and single-cell transcriptomics of both human and mouse prostate cancer (PCa).
 NEPAL has multiple built-in algorithms and NE gene sets.
-The NEPC risk score could be used to stratify prognosis of PCa.
+NEPC risk score may be used to stratify prognosis of PCa.

 ## Citation